s994n/weather-app/README.md

 * Improve styling, e.g. add a dark theme; add spacing values to variables, update favicon icon
 * If the request to get current weather fails, provide a way for the user to retry the request or check their input if the error is due to an invalid city name.
 * Add more unit tests for better coverage and add integration and e2e tests for the whole application.
 Note: Cypress currently does not support Next.js version 14 and async Server Components :(
-* Display any validation errors in the form (may need useFormState)
+* Display any validation errors in the form (may need useFormState, which will make SingleInputForm a client component).
+E.g. at the mome nt if a city is not found then an error page is displayed. the user then needs to click back to the search form.
+Would probably be better to show the error on the form itself.
+* If possible from the API, get a list of available cities (possibly via the )